 Accessibility and inclusion is important for everyone.
 We have a duty to prevent social isolation and encourage people to be more mobile around the county as well as enhancing the visitor experience.

-At Pembrokeshire Tourism we work with a range of accommodation, food & drink, activity and attraction providers who are serious about developing their access facilities.
+We work with a range of accommodation, food & drink, activity and attraction providers who are serious about developing their access facilities.
 We want to do our bit to encourage others to follow suit and ensure that any visitors with a disability can feel as though our industry is looking after their needs.

-At Pembrokeshire Tourism we are proud to support Purple Tuesday 2019.
+We are proud to support Purple Tuesday 2019.
 It’s an international call to action, focused on changing the customer experience for disabled people.
 It will involve organisations of all sizes and from all sectors taking decisive, practical actions to meet the needs of disabled customers.

 Across the UK, the Purple Pound – the consumer spending power of disabled people and their families – is worth £249 billion and is rising by an average of 14% per annum.
 Worldwide, the Purple Pound equates to a staggering £2.25 trillion, yet less than 10% of businesses have a targeted plan to access this disability market.